HegazyJr/.dotfile/README.md

 after it copy all dot files to ~/.config

 ## important
-my dotfile are customized by me and make for simple animation and low specs if you want good style i recommend for you [HyDE](https://github.com/HyDE-Project/HyDE.git)
+my dotfile are customized by me and made it for simple animation and low specs if you want good style i recommend for you [HyDE](https://github.com/HyDE-Project/HyDE.git)